Internet 'skull-breaker challenge' causes serious injury to teen with special needs; 2 girls charged - NewsBreak

 GWINNETT COUNTY, Ga. - Police in Gwinnett County said first responders rushed a 17-year-old girl to a hospital and officers found a 16-year-old boy shot the death in a car after a shooting on Wednesday night.
 Gwinnett County police said the shooting happened in the parking lot of La Mexicana...

-CHEROKEE COUNTY, Ga. — The Cherokee Sheriff’s Office asked the public for assistance Wednesday to locate a missing teenager and her 18-month-old son.
-Officials said 16-year-old Yesica Yoraima Perez and her 18-month-old son Dilan were last seen at 11 a.m. on Wednesday at a home on Bells Ferry Place in Acworth, Georgia.
-Authorities did not say where she was headed or if she lived at that address.
+CHEROKEE COUNTY, Ga. - Deputies are asking the public for help in their search for a missing 16-year-old Cherokee County mother and her toddler son.
+Officials with the Cherokee County Sheriff's Office say 16-year-old Yesica Yoraima Perez was last heard from around 11 a.m.
+Tuesday on the 400 block of Bells Ferry Place in Acworth, Georgia.

-Cops: Bail bondsman pretends to be officer, forces way into Gwinnett home

-Two men working for a bail bond company were arrested Saturday after police say one of the men forced his way into a Gwinnett County home while pretending to be a police officer.

 Georgia daycare worker 'slammed child on mat because they wouldn't lay down,' police report reveals